 Counseling is available to currently enrolled students at Shoreline Community College.
 Workshops and presentations are open to our campus community.

 Employees attending Shoreline Community College on the Employee Tuition Fee Waiver are not eligible for services at the Counseling Center.
 Employees should contact Human Resources regarding concerns and obtaining information about the Employee Assistance Program (EAP).

 You do need an appointment to see a counselor.
 Exceptions are made in the event of an emergency.

 To schedule an appointment please contact our front desk by calling 206-546-4594 or visit our office located in FOSS Building, Room 5251.

 If you must cancel your appointment, we ask for at least 24 hours notice.
 Please call our front desk at 206-546-4594 to cancel your appointment and reschedule.

 At times students may have urgent needs or be in an emergency situation.
 Students may come directly to the Counseling Center and/or call 206-546-4594 in order to be seen by a professional counselor as soon as possible.
 A student may appreciate a faculty or staff member walking with them to the Counseling Center.

 Please indicate to the receptionist that you believe it is an urgent situation and briefly describe what you are experiencing in order to receive the fastest attention possible.

 You will be asked to review and sign a counselor disclosure/consent statement.
 This statement tells you more about your counselor, their education and a client’s rights to confidentiality.
-We ask you arrive 10 minutes early for your first session in order to complete paperwork.
+We will ask you to arrive 15 minutes early for your first session in order to complete paperwork.

 Sessions are typically 45-50 minutes long.
 We ask you arrive on time in order to make the best use of your time.